Our Curriculum Intent

 - Clear curriculum leadership and ownership

-At Bearwood Primary and Nursery School, we design a curriculum which is:
+At Bearwood Primary and Nursery School, we design a curriculum which is ambitious for all children.

 Rights-Respecting: All decisions are made in the best interests of the child and are framed by the UNCRC (United Nations Convention on the Rights of the Child) and UDHR (Universal Declaration of Human Rights).